vbarbarosh/authwall/docs/config.md

 If only some of the three are set, Authwall logs a warning and disables the Discord flow.

 > [!WARNING]
-> If `AUTHWALL_FLOWS=discord` is requested explicitly without all three, startup aborts with `AUTHWALL_FLOWS=discord requires configured Discord OAuth`.
+> If `AUTHWALL_FLOWS=discord` is requested explicitly without all three, Authwall refuses to start.

 Obtain values from Discord Developer Portal → Applications → your application → OAuth2.